 Do you find ever yourself asking the question, "Gee, I wonder whatever happened to ______?"
 I wonder about different people from my past all the time.
 For some, I've tried Googleing their name.
-For others, I've tried thumbing through the phone book.
-Most of the time I come up empty.
+For others, I've tried Facebook.
+Often, I come up empty.
 What if I put together a page with their names on it?
 Perhaps someone will stumble across this page and know something about some of these people or places.

 But as I worked on this project it evolved into a bit of an autobiography.
 I have been amazed at how much I have forgotten.
-Equally amazing is how pondering these people and places has brought many things to mind that I have not thought of in many years as names and experiences that have been stored in seemingly unaccessable places in my brain have come to the fore.
+Pondering these people and places has brought many things to mind that I have not thought of in many years as names and experiences that have been stored in seemingly unaccessible places in my brain have come to the fore.

 If anyone out there in cyberspace knows any of these people or places, please send me an email at TB@USA.Com.